zhujunshi11/Shi-Photonics-Group2/content/join/_index.md

 ## Postdoctoral Researcher Position

-The successful candidate will contribute to research on advanced photonic system integration, with applications in both classical and quantum computing.
+We are looking for a postdoc researcher to lead the research on advanced photonic system integration, with applications in both classical and quantum computing.
 Applicants should have a strong background in the design and fabrication of nanophotonic devices.
 Prior experience in integrated photonics and/or MEMS technologies is highly desirable.
 If you are interested in joining the group, please contact Dr. Zhujun Shi through email with your CV attached: zhujunshi@pitt.edu.
 You can also apply directly using the link below.

 {{< button url="https://cfopitt.taleo.net/careersection/pitt_faculty_external_pd/jobdetail.ftl?job=25003698" text="Apply Online" >}}